 Life is what happens to you while you’re busy making other plans. — John Lennon

 Time is always out of control, but our mind is not.
-When we realize we can slow down and cultivate a peaceful mind, we make better decisions, we work less hard while achieving more.
+Being present brings us clarity.
+With clarity, we see what truly matters.
+With a stressless mind, we realize we can slow down.
+We then make better decisions, we work less hard while achieving more.
 Productivity becomes the side effect, not the goal.

 In the end, being happy is productive.